choonkeat/choonkeat.github.io/_posts/2022-03-01-regarding2-statically-typing-big-erratic-json.md

 Type inferred languages like Haskell had long allowed type signatures to be _removed_ and still keep the benefit!

-Basically _"where do you want to check"_ vs _"everything is checked"_.
-I think it's safe to say while folks might prefer some control over what they want to check in their code, we'd prefer other people's code to be fully checked where possible 😆 as they say, _["Software engineering is what happens to programming when you add time and other programmers."](https://research.swtch.com/vgo-eng)_
+Basically one provides _"where do you want to check"_ vs the other provides _"everything is checked"_.
+I think it's safe to say while we might prefer some control over what we want to check in our code, we'd also prefer other people's code to be fully checked where possible 😆 ... as they say, _["Software engineering is what happens to programming when you add time and other programmers."](https://research.swtch.com/vgo-eng)_

 > **2. "Some fields could be `false`, or a list things.
 Some fields should even be parsed depending on some other fields in the JSON."**